-Associate Professor Peter Meikle
+Laboratory head: Associate Professor Peter Meikle

 Metabolomics is the systematic study of the unique metabolite (small-molecule) fingerprints of biological systems.
-The Metabolomics Laboratory uses "state of the art" tandem mass spectrometry to obtain metabolic profiles (primarily lipids and fats) from cell and animal models in addition to clinically relevant human samples to better characterise the dyslipidemia associated with obesity, diabetes and cardiovascular disease and its relationship to the pathogenesis of these disease states.
+The Metabolomics Laboratory uses state-of-the-art tandem mass spectrometry to obtain metabolic profiles (primarily lipids and fats) from cell and animal models, in addition to clinically relevant human samples to better characterise the dyslipidemia associated with obesity, diabetes and cardiovascular disease and its relationship to the pathogenesis of these disease states.
 These studies are leading to new approaches to early diagnosis, risk assessment and therapeutic monitoring of these most prevalent diseases in our society.

 Recent funding from the National Institutes of Health (NIH), NHMRC and other funding bodies has enabled studies to characterise the changes in blood plasma lipids and fats associated with obesity, diabetes and cardiovascular disease.
 These studies will not only improve our understanding of the reasons why people develop disease but will help to develop new tests to identify those at greatest risk of developing these diseases.

 Our studies into lipid metabolism associated with chronic disease have identified a specific class of lipid (plasmalogens) as a potential therapeutic target for the prevention and treatment of chronic disease, including cardiovascular disease and type 2 diabetes.
 Recent pre-clinical studies to increase the levels of circulating and tissue plasmalogens have shown promising results and we expect to move into clinical trials in the near future.

 - Changes in lipid metabolism associated with coronary artery disease.

 - Risk assessment for unstable coronary artery disease: identification of the "vulnerable patient".